rapid7/insightconnect-workflows/workflows/Hunt_for_Threats_in_DNS_Logs_with_InsightIDR_from_Slack/help.md

 ### Usage

-To run the workflow, send a direct message to your InsightConnect Slack Chatbot starting with the command `enrich-url`.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot starting with the command `get-logs`.

 For example: